Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 implementation with 200 Gb/s bandwidth per direction).

-Slingshot is an interconnect developed by HPE Cray and based on Ethernet, but with proprietary extensions for better HPC performance., It adapts to the regular Ethernet protocols when talking to a node that only supports Ethernet, so one of the attractive features is that regular servers with Ethernet can be directly connected to the Slingshot network switches.
+Slingshot is an interconnect developed by HPE Cray and based on Ethernet, but with proprietary extensions for better HPC performance.
+It adapts to the regular Ethernet protocols when talking to a node that only supports Ethernet, so one of the attractive features is that regular servers with Ethernet can be directly connected to the Slingshot network switches.